mmarcon/mdbw19-compass-for-developers/README.md

 Copy `config.example.json` to `config.json` and add your secret key in there.

-Run MongoDB locally and with `mongoimport` import `data/nyc_weather_data.json` to a database named `mdbw19` into a collection named `nyc_weather_data`.
-The collection contains hourly weather observations for NYC from the beginning of 2012 almost to the end of 2017.
+Run MongoDB locally and with `mongoimport` import `data/weather_data.json` to a database named `mdbw19` into a collection named `weather_data`.
+The collection contains hourly weather observations for NYC and San Francisco from the beginning of 2012 almost to the end of 2017.

 At this point, run `npm start` or `npm run dev` and go to [localhost:3000](http://localhost:3000/).